Variational Gibbs State Preparation on NISQ devices: Error Analysis of Entropy Estimation

-In this Appendix, we perform an analysis of the error scaling with the number of shots, in faithfully identifying the probability distribution, $\vec{p} = \{p_0, p_1, \dots, p_{d-1}\}$, where $d = 2^n$, prepared by $U_A$.
-The outcome of one shot of a quantum circuit can be described by a multinomial distribution, where $p_i$ is the probability of observing a bit string $i$.
-The expected value of a multinomially distributed random bit string $i$ is
+In general, reconstructing the probability distribution faithfully, requires an exponential number of shots, and particularly free fermion distributions can be hard to learn~\cite{Nietner2023}.
+However, let us look at estimating the entropy using the \ac{ML} estimator, rather than focusing on the reconstruction of the probability distribution.
+The \ac{ML} estimator was shown to have a bias and variance that in general decreases as $\cO(N^{-1})$ for $N \gg M$~\cite{Paninski2003}.
+The outcome of one shot of a quantum circuit can be described by a multinomial distribution $\vec{p}$, where $p_i$ is the probability of observing a bit string $i$.
+Given $N$ shots, filling $M$ bins, the \ac{ML} estimator~\cite{Roulston1999, Paninski2003} of the von Neumann entropy is given by